fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - Sylvester Graham, [Lectures on the Science of Human Life](https://books.google.com/books?id=uBUDAAAAQAAJ&printsec=frontcover&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false), preface (i-vii), and skim Table of Contents that follows.
 What topics stand out to you?
 What were you expecting to see?
 How is it different from what you expected?

 {% include alert.html class='danger' title='Weekly reflection' text="
-How, if at all, are dietary concerns of the early 19th century different from our own?
+How, if at all, are dietary concerns of the early 19th century---especially concerning natural diet---different from our own?
 "%}